 Why Doesn’t Netflix Mind?

+We all know that Netflix minds Advertising Agency culture!
+No ads and all!
 Well, they’ve been wooing these kids and customers to their service for a looooong time.
 So they know a percentage of their audience, or someone in the family will always have to have at least 1 subscription.

 Essentially, they’ve created their own market demand in their favourite customer avatar (The TV Watcher).
 An audience with hundreds of millions.